pingpwn/metalbot/README.md

-# metalbot
+# Metalbot
-Just a discord bot for my metalhead friends
+A discord bot for my metalhead friends 🤘